 2-5 April, 2014

 Call for Papers

-Further information on the Association of Young Legal Historians and past Forums as well as up-to-date information is available on www.aylh.org.
+Further information about the Association of Young Legal Historians and past Annual Forums can be found at www.aylh.org

 We look forward to welcoming you to Cambridge next spring.